evenstephenr/hydra-components/README.md

 2. `~/dist` - the built version of `~/src` that can be referenced in other projects (such as the nested `~/app` project, or the root `hydra` project)
 3. `~/app` - a sample React app that provides a sandbox environment to develop new components in

-This project is read-only, and is designed to be maintained as a sub-module in `hydra`
+> NOTE: This project is read-only, and is designed to be maintained as a sub-module in `hydra`

 ## What is Hydra?